codex-academy/database-intro/steps/add_csv_data_to_db.md

 ## Adding Categories

-This one is fairly straightforward, loop through your list of Categories and then to a list of lists and use a [bulk insert](/steps/mysql_bulk_insert_using_nodejs.html) add them to the database.
+This one is fairly straightforward, loop through your list of Categories and create a list of lists and use a [bulk insert](/steps/mysql_bulk_insert_using_nodejs.html) add them to the database.
 The order of the list for each row should match your `sql` insert statement.

 ## Adding Products